 On 4 December 2015 the Local Authority opened its Central provision for Deaf Children in the Caddell Centre at Hempland Primary School.
-We wanted to open our Central provision at Hempland Primary School because of its excellent reputation for inclusion, having governors, senior management and staff who are have an understanding about educating deaf CYP.
+We chose Hempland Primary School because of its history of providing a high standard of education for deaf children.

-This beautiful building, the Caddell Centre, was commissioned by the City of York Council and is run by the York Specialist Teaching Team in collaboration with the school.
-This provision for primary deaf children means that deaf children have access to more specialist support in a York primary school for learning, language development and to develop their emotional resilience and identity as a deaf person.
+The Caddell Centre was commissioned by the City of York Council and is run by the Deaf and Hearing Support Team (part of the City of York Council Specialist Teaching Team) in collaboration with the school.
+Children who join the central provision have access to more specialist support in a York primary school for learning, language development and to develop their emotional resilience and identity as a young person with deafness.

-Our aims for the deaf children coming to the central provision at Hempland Primary School, are for them:
+Our aims for a deaf child coming to the central provision at Hempland Primary School are:

 - To make good educational progress and reduce or close any attainment gap that may exist between them and their peers on entry to school